RemySzpuuk/RemySz/README.md

 I've enjoyed raylib so far and so I would like to start making more complex games using raylib.
 I am also interested giving back to the community in one way or the other.

 ### Currently working on:

-bubblegum.py; sitemap generation library, RemySzpuk.com; my own personal website, and ResolveWebsite (private repository, for work experience)
+- RemySzpuk.com; my own personal website,
+- WNCforums; a remake of an old forum website a friend made in PHP,
+- Stanley; advanced discord bot...